 The Singapore banking sector continued to support and facilitate the government's various relief schemes to businesses and individuals impacted by the pandemic.
 Relief measures had been provided since April 2020, and extended until the end of September 2021.
 There have since been indications that both households and businesses are recovering as applications and take-up rates for relief schemes declined towards the later part of 2021.
-This suggests that most borrowers who applied for the initial relief are now able to The Omicron variant that emerged in late-2021 is likely to resume loan repayments.
+This suggests that most borrowers who applied for the initial relief are now able to resume loan repayments.